Federal Direct Parent (PLUS) Loans

 What is the interest rate and fees for this loan?

 The interest rate is the rate of the 10-year Treasury note plus 4.6%.
-The rate for new loans for the 2013-2014 academic year is 6.41 percent.
+The rate for new loans for the 2014-2015 academic year, first disbursed on or after July 1, 2014, is 7.21 percent.
 The loan is "variable-fixed" meaning parents would receive a new rate with each new loan, but the rate would be fixed for the life of that loan.
 Please check our News Page for changes to the terms of loans disbursed after March 1, 2013.

 How much can I borrow?